• You are here:

 Reference to general, non-specific benefits of the nutrient or food for overall good health or health-related well-being may only be made if accompanied by a specific health claim included in the lists provided for in Article 13 or 14.

-Q. Are there any health claims which will be prohibited?
+Are there any health claims which are never permitted?

 Yes.
 The following health claims are not allowed: